paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 **(g) Budget Request** A request for funds required for the functioning of the committee established by subsection (b) may be included in each budget for a fiscal year submitted by the President pursuant to [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim).

-**(h) Annual report**

-(1) **Requirement** — Not later than 180 days after May 5, 2017, and annually thereafter, and consistent with the protection of intelligence sources and methods, the committee established by subsection (b) shall submit to the appropriate committees of Congress a report describing steps being taken by the committee to counter active measures by Russia, China, Iran, North Korea, or other nation state to exert covert influence.

-(2) **Content** — Each report required by paragraph (1) shall include the following:

-  (A) A summary of the active measures by the Russian Federation, the People’s Republic of China, the Islamic Republic of Iran, the Democratic People’s Republic of Korea, or other nation state to exert covert influence during the previous year, including significant incidents and notable trends.

-  (B) A description of the key initiatives of the committee.

-  (C) A description of the implementation of the committee’s initiatives by the head of an agency or department of the Government set out under subsection (c)(1)(B).

-  (D) An analysis of the impact of the committee’s initiatives.

-  (E) Recommendations for changes to the committee’s initiatives from the previous year.

-(3) **Separate reporting requirement** — The requirement to submit an annual report under paragraph (1) is in addition to any other reporting requirements with respect to Russia, China, Iran, North Korea, or other nation state.

 ### Statutory Notes

 #### Codification
 Section was formerly set out as a note under [section 3001 of this title](./chapter-044-national-security.md#section-3001).

 #### Amendments
+2025—Subsec. (h).
+Pub.
+L. 119–60 struck out subsec. (h) which required the interagency committee to submit to the appropriate committees of Congress an annual report describing steps being taken by the committee to counter active measures by Russia, China, Iran, North Korea, or other nation state to exert covert influence.

 2019—Pub.
 L. 116–92, § 6706(a)(2), inserted “, the People’s Republic of China, the Islamic Republic of Iran, the Democratic People’s Republic of Korea, or other nation state” after “Russian Federation” in section catchline.

 Pub.
 L. 116–92, § 6706(a)(1), wherever appearing, inserted “, the People’s Republic of China, the Islamic Republic of Iran, the Democratic People’s Republic of Korea, or other nation state” after “Russian Federation” and “, China, Iran, North Korea, or other nation state” after “Russia”.

 #### Definitions
-For definition of “congressional intelligence committees”, referred to in subsec. (a)(2)(A), see section 2 of div.
+For definition of “congressional intelligence committees” as used in this section, see section 2 of div.
 N of Pub.
 L. 115–31, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3370"></a>